• Skip to main content

 They can also be used to create a vine-covered passage leading to some other element of the landscape, including a gazebo.

-Are There Different Styles?
+Are There Different Pergola Styles or Purposes?

 wisteria-covered spaceThe open design also works well when the plan is to train ivy to run up the pillars and eventually fill in a lot of the space in between the cross beams.